nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Use case: UC4 - Delete Fosterers**

-**Preconditions:** A list of fosterers is currently displayed.

 **MSS**

+1. Foster Manager requests to view a list of fosterers.
-1. Foster Manager requests to delete fosterers referenced by their index shown in the list.
+2. Foster Manager requests to delete fosterers referenced by their index shown in the list.
-2. System deletes selected fosterers.
+3. System deletes selected fosterers.
-3. System displays the updated list of fosterers.
+4. System displays the updated list of fosterers.

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The displayed list is empty.
+  * 2a1.
+System indicates error.

       Use case ends.

-* 1b.
+* 2b.
 System detects invalid indices.
-    * 1b1.
+    * 2b1.
 System indicates the error and requests for valid indices.
-    * 1b2.
+    * 2b2.
 Foster Manager enters new command.

-      Steps 1b1 - 1b2 are repeated until all entered indices are valid.
+      Steps 2b1 - 2b2 are repeated until all entered indices are valid.

+      Use case resumes from step 3.

+**Use case: UC5 - View Statistics**

+**MSS**

+1. Foster Manager requests to view a list of fosterers.
+2. Foster Manager requests to view a certain statistic of the displayed fosterers.
+3. System displays the relevant statistic.

+    Use case ends.

+**Extensions**

+* 2a.
+The displayed list is empty.
+  * 2a1.
+System indicates error.

+      Use case ends.

+* 2b.
+Requested statistic is not available.
+  * 2b1.
+System indicates error, and prompts Foster Manager to request for a valid statistic.
+  * 2b2.
+Foster Manager enters new command.

+    Steps 2b1 - 2b2 are repeated until a valid statistic is requested.

-      Use case resumes from step 2.
+    Use case resumes from step 3.

-**Use case: UC5 - Request For Command Help**
+**Use case: UC6 - Request For Command Help**

 **MSS**